AI Regulatory Compliance for New Zealand

 If NZ has no AI-specific law, what exactly are we complying with?

 Existing technology-neutral laws apply to AI.
 The Privacy Act 2020 governs personal information processing.
-The Fair Trading Act prohibits misleading and deceptive conduct, which can include AI-generated outputs presented as reliable.
+The Fair Trading Act 1986 prohibits misleading and deceptive conduct, which can include AI-generated outputs presented as reliable.
 The Companies Act 1993 imposes director duties around adequate risk management.
-Sector-specific regulators like the FMA and RBNZ set governance expectations.
-The Public Service AI Framework and Algorithm Charter apply to government agencies.
+Sector-specific regulators like the FMA and RBNZ set governance expectations for businesses in their jurisdictions.
+The Public Service AI Framework, Algorithm Charter, and OECD AI Principles apply to government agencies.
 Compliance means mapping these existing obligations to your specific AI use cases.

 Are Treaty of Waitangi obligations legally binding for AI compliance?